fnchooft/elm-example-soup-nuts1/README.md

 Since this [blog-post](https://hashrocket.com/blog/posts/elm-by-example-soup-to-nuts-part-1) is using elm version 0.16 and I am using 0.17 this repository contains the adapted version for elm 0.17.

-The link I followed that helped me were:
+The links that helped me were:
  - The new [elm-todomvc](https://github.com/evancz/elm-todomvc) from https://github.com/evacz
  - The migration-tips at [www.lambdacat.com](http://www.lambdacat.com/migrating-from-elm-0-16-to-0-17-from-startapp)

 ## Installation
- - Install node ( i am using version  - node-v6.3.1-linux-x64)
+ - Install node ( i am using  *node-v6.3.1-linux-x64*)
  - run ```npm update && npm install -g elm```